donut-party/donut-docs-site/content/docs/system/_index.md

 metaphorical; there's no network or sockets or anything like that involved.

-The return value of a signal handler becomes the component's _instance._ A component instance is typically some object that you can use to stop the component; In our printer example the `::ds/start` signal handler returns a future whose execution we can stop with `future-cancel`.
+The return value of a signal handler becomes the component's _instance._ A component instance can be some object that you can use to stop the component; In our printer example the `::ds/start` signal handler returns a future whose execution we can stop with `future-cancel`.

 `(ds/signal system ::ds/start)` returns an updated system map that includes component instances.
 If you send another signal to the updated system map, it